TOAST-DOCS/SMS/en/console-guide.md

 8. Once the sender number verification process is complete, the approval result will be sent to the email registered to your account.

 <a id="description-for-sender-number-registration-status"></a>

-### Description for Sender Number Registration Status
+### Description for Sender Number Registration Status { #description-for-sender-number-registration-status }

 - Reviewing: The administrator is reviewing the authentication documents for the registered sender number.
 - Rejected: Document authentication is rejected and document re-registration is required.